Jakob Fugger: The Vatican as a client

 The Fugger family were the first German trading house in a direct business relationship with the Roman Curia.
 In the year 1500, Jakob Fugger loaned the Vatican the money necessary to build the new St. Peter's Basilica, the Sistine Chapel, as well as other buildings within the Vatican.
 To repay Jakob the massive amount of money owed, Pope Leo X had to heavily tax the German people as well as sell indulgences, which was heavily unpopular with a large group of monks, including Martin Luther.
 Partly because of the corruption within the church, Martin Luther was prompted to write his Ninety-five Theses.
 Following the death of Pope Alexander VI in August 1503 Jakob Fugger intensified his contacts to the Vatican in Rome.
 For the new Pope Julius II Fugger financed the recruitment in 1505/1506 of the Swiss Guard, which still exists today.
 Early dealings in Rome are attributed to the cleric Markus Fugger in 1473.
 In 1477 the Fugger business was responsible for transferring church revenues from Sweden to Rome.
 Between 1508 and 1524, the company leased the Roman mint, the Zecca, manufacturing 66 types of coins for four different popes.
-After this the Fugger family was represented by only one manufactory in Rome, mostly due to the "Sacco di Roma" and the less German-friendly Medici Pope Clement VII.
+After this the Fugger family was represented by only one manufactory in Rome, mostly due to the 1527 Sack of Rome and the less German-friendly Medici pope Clement VII.

 Overseas trade

 The commodity trade played a relatively small role compared to the two main branches of the Fugger business, banking and mining.
 It is only because of the associated exotic investments that Jakob Fugger's early trading expeditions take a prominent place in the history of the Fugger business.

 After Vasco da Gama's discovery of the sea route to India and the establishment of the Portuguese spice monopoly, Jakob Fugger took part in the spice trade and in 1503 opened a manufactory in Lisbon.
 He received permission to trade pepper, other spices, and luxury goods such as pearls and gemstones through Lisbon.
 Along with other merchant houses of Germany and Italy he contributed to a fleet of 22 Portuguese ships led by Francisco de Almeida that sailed to India in the year 1505 and returned in 1506.
 Even though one third of the imported wares had to be ceded to the King of Portugal the operation was still profitable.
 Soon afterwards the King declared the spice trade a monopoly of the crown in order to secure his income and exclude foreign merchants from participating.
 However, the Portuguese were still largely dependent on the copper delivered by Fugger which was an essential export good for the trade with India.

-Unlike the Welser family, Jakob Fugger's participation in the overseas trade was very cautious and conservative, and the only other operation of this kind he invested in was a failed trade expedition to the Maluku Islands led by the Spaniard Garcia de Loaisa.
+Unlike the Welser family, Jakob Fugger's participation in the overseas trade was very cautious and conservative, and the only other operation of this kind he invested in was a failed 1525 trade expedition to the Maluku Islands led by the Spaniard Garcia de Loaisa.
 There is some evidence that he financed Magellan's famed voyage.